BertVerhees/Semantic-Database/README.md

 # semantic-database

-work in progress, do not expert a useful project, at this moment
+work in progress, do not expect a useful project, at this moment

 The project will consist in at least three layers: